India’s Approach to the Open Banking API Ecosystem

 Updated on

 In recent years, India has made rapid progress toward open banking.
 This headway is apparent in government initiatives, bank launches of scalable open banking projects, neobank traction, and the funding and scaling-up of many banking-as-a-service platforms.
-India has the second-fastest digitising economy among the world’s 17 leading economies.
+India has the third largest digitalised economy in the world.
 The government expects the digital economy to generate $1 trillion in value by 2025, with the majority of the opportunities coming from new digital ecosystems.

 At the heart of these ambitious plans is the India Stack, which refers to a set of APIs that lets governments, businesses, startups, and developers in the country use a unique digital infrastructure to speed digital transactions and data-led operations.
 India Stack facilitating the advent of open banking application programming interfaces (API) ecosystem in India, which has the potential to revolutionize the financial landscape.
 Open banking is a banking practice that gives third-party payment services and other financial service providers open access to consumer banking, transactions, and other financial data from banks and non-banking financial institutions through APIs.
 Open banking promotes interoperability and networking between banking information and service providers, creating a smooth user experience while networking all user’s accounts.
 Let’s explore how this framework can help revolutionize the way the financial sector in India operates.